JACJava/Training-Notes-and-Instructions/Creating Branches and Updating from IntelliJ.md

 11. Confirm branch is on Github

-12. Note:  sometimes it is helpful to create the new branch/commit/push then make the coding changes (add in the new code directories) and then recommit and repush.
+11. Make coding changes (add in directories to project structure).

+13. Re-commit and Re-push